FrancescoMarchi/ecommerce-retention-sql/Readme.md

 **End-to-End Analytics Project — SQL (BigQuery) • Power BI • RFM Segmentation • Marketing ROI**

-This project simulates the analytics workflows used in a modern e-commerce company, turning raw transactional data into a complete **retention, customer behavior, and marketing efficiency** dashboard.
+This project simulates the analytics workflows used in a modern e-commerce company, turning raw transactional data into a complete **retention, customer behavior, and marketing efficiency dashboard**.

 The goal is to help stakeholders understand: